 How to Minimize Health Risks

 Distance yourself from unhealthy negative relationships and forge positive new ones.
-Chronically lonely people may have trouble making friends2friends because of how they view other people.
+Chronically lonely people may have trouble making friends because of how they view other people.
 Instead of looking for signs of acceptance, they’re on alert for rejection signals.
 If you come off as standoffish or resentful, others are more likely to ignore you; thus, loneliness feeds itself.
 Make a fresh start with a positive, welcoming attitude.
 Join a civic group, social club, volunteer organization or church where you’re likely to have something in common with fellow members.
 The right friendship quantity is whatever makes you feel part of something greater than yourself.
 Depending on your personality, you may be content with one or two close, reliable friends or need a larger community.
 Remember that friendship is reciprocal, so suggest get-togethers, listen to others’ concerns, offer emotional support and be a hands-on friend in times of need.
 Focusing on others instead of your loneliness can elevate your mood, increase your happiness and boost your wellness.

 Leave a Reply